Pocari Sweat Lady Warriors

-The Pocari Sweat Lady Warriors were a professional women's volleyball team that played in the Premier Volleyball League.
-The team was owned by Federated Distributors, Inc., exclusive distributors of Pocari Sweat in the Philippines.
+The Pocari Sweat Lady Warriors were a women's volleyball team in the Philippines owned by Federated Distributors, Inc., the distributors of Pocari Sweat in the country.
+The team was established in 2014 as a member of the Philippine Super Liga (PSL).
+The team originally took on the name Mane 'n Tail Lady Stallions before renaming to the Philips Gold Lady Slammers in 2015.